 High-performance buildings are designed to efficiently use energy, water, and other resources in order to create healthy and productive work spaces.
-While modeling software is often used for the initial design of such buildings, the on-going benchmarking, commissioning, and monitoring of these structures is usually the purview of a building automation systems (BAS).
+While modeling software is often used for the initial design of such buildings, the ongoing benchmarking, commissioning, and monitoring of these structures are usually the purview of building automation systems (BAS).

 Indeed, these functions are critical in high-performance buildings for several reasons, noted Danfoss in a recent report, “High Performance: Making the Buildings-Energy Equation Sustainable,” which stated: “The need to accurately model, benchmark, monitor, and maintain or improve building performance is decisive not only to ensuring building performance but to enabling the system of finance required to make a new world of high-performance buildings possible.”

 According to the report that Danfoss developed with Dr. James Freihaut, a professor of architectural engineering at Pennsylvania State University, “Finance requires that investment be linked to real value, which means the actual performance of a building needs to be very near — or better than — the projected building performance.”

 In many cases, that data is lacking, notes the paper, which is why there is currently lax demand for the financing of high-performance buildings.

 One reason that data may be lacking is that many buildings do not even have a BAS to monitor performance, which is a big mistake.